ChuyangL/2022Fall_projects/README.md

 <img width="183" alt="image" src="https://user-images.githubusercontent.com/89555523/206934132-8ada7308-049c-4814-8062-de4341872892.png">

 As the Connect Three game is a solved game, which means that if there are no mistakes made during the game (the player always picks the optimized move for each step), the first player will always win.
 Therefore, we let the automated player to move first to test at what search depth will this player win the game.
 Through testing, we can see that starting from depth of 4, the automated player has a significant higher winning rate than depth of three and below.
 The depth of 5 has the best performance.

 However, during playing we can still see some flaws in the strategy of the minimax function, especially for the score_position method.
 For example, sometimes the automated player cannot take steps for immediate winning, and increasing depth or changing score does not help with this situation.
-As the Connect Three game is a solved game, which means that if there are no mistakes made during the game (the player always picks the optimized move for each step), the first player will always win.
-Therefore, we let the automated player to move first to test at what search depth will this player win the game.
-Through testing, we can see that starting from depth of 4, the automated player has a significant higher winning rate than depth of three and below.
-The depth of 5 has the best performance.
-However, during playing we can still see some flaws in the strategy of the minimax function, especially for the score_position method.
-For example, sometimes the automated player cannot take steps for immediate winning, and increasing depth or changing score does not help with this situation.

 <img width="282" alt="image" src="https://user-images.githubusercontent.com/89555523/206934146-1f162eb3-56ab-4da1-95f0-fc992e079c0e.png">